United States Forest Governance Structure

 State and private lands

 It is important to recognize that timber harvesting laws regulating State and Private Lands (which represent the largest portion of forest land in the U.S.) are mainly enacted, implemented, and enforced at the state level.
-Hence, the State level forestry and environmental regulatory agencies play a significant role in regulation of forestry activities in their State and determination of legality of timber harvests.
+Hence, the state-level forestry and environmental regulatory agencies play a significant role in regulating forestry activities in their state and determining the legality of timber harvests.

 - In 2000, 1,453 state government agencies or entities (departments, bureaus, divisions, and commissions) were known to implement policies and programs that influenced the condition (use, management, protection) of non-federal forests (Ellefson et al., 2001 and 2002).